 Albemarle Baking Company

 Award-winning Albemarle Baking Company is a staple for handcrafted bread, cakes, and pastries.
-At their home location inside Main Street Market, they craft boules, loaves, and desserts that adorn nearly every menu when it comes to Charlottesville’s best restaurants.
+At their friendly counter inside Main Street Market, they sell craft boules, loaves, and desserts that adorn nearly every menu across Charlottesville’s best restaurants.
 The bread and baked goods are equally lovely.

 If you don’t get a chance to try some of their bread or any of their desserts during a sit-down meal, it’s worth stopping at their bakery for the pear frangipane tarts and pear buckwheat bread, alone.